-NOTE: If there is any logo in problem or you don't have an account on the NCL OpenStack Cloud yet, please contact NCL Support (support@ncl.sg).
+NOTE: If there is any login problem or you don't have an account on the NCL OpenStack platform yet, please contact NCL Support (support@ncl.sg).

 2.2 Create an Instance with Windows-VM-Image

-Follow below steps 2.2.1 to 2.2.3 to create an instance with a NCL public Windows-VM image.
+Follow below steps 2.2.1 to 2.2.3 to create an instance with the NCL public Windows-VM image.
 In this section, we use MS-Windows 10 Professional x64 as an example.

 2.2.1 Access the Instance Creation Page

-After user login OpenStack [Beta] platform web (as shown below), please select your project and access the instance creation page and follow the below steps:
+After the user login to OpenStack [Beta] platform web (as shown below), please follow the steps below:

-Step 1: Select the project in the top drop-down menu.
+Step_1: Select your project in the top drop-down menu.
+If you don’t have a project yet, please create a new project or contact NCL-support (support@ncl.sg).

-Step 2: In the left side guidance menu, select Project => Compute => Instance to instance management page.
+Step_2: In the left side navigation panel, select Project => Compute => Instances to view the instance management page.

-Step 3: In the instance management page select launch Instance button.
+Step_3: In the instance management page, select launch Instance button.